Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Your organization can realize many of the same benefits we’ve outlined, simply by adopting or upgrading the right GPS tracking technology.
 And while determining the ROI of a new software purchase like a fleet management solution can involve many factors, the formula for calculating ROI itself is fairly straight-forward: ROI = (Gain of Investment) – (Cost of Investment) / (Cost of Investment)1

-The key is recognizing what factors apply to your company for both gain of investment and cost of investment.
+The key is recognizing what factors apply to your company for both gains of investment and cost of investment.
 Here’s a checklist we’ve created to help you determine what to consider in your ROI calculation.

 Potential Gain of Investment